 If your startup doesn’t intend to produce the materials but rather wants to focus on R&D, licensing can be an excellent revenue stream.

-• Structuring Favorable Licensing Deals: Understand the value your material brings to the table and negotiate licensing deals that are mutually beneficial.
+- Structuring Favorable Licensing Deals: Understand the value your material brings to the table and negotiate mutually beneficial licensing deals.

 Enhancing Market Position